 The North Florida Clean Fuels Coalition, formed in 2009, is a voluntary government-industry partnership under a program established by the U.S. Department of Energy (DOE) in 1993 for the transportation sector and promotes alternative fuels and vehicles, idle reduction technologies, hybrid-electric vehicles, fuel blends and fuel economy measures.
-The North Florida TPO is a founding partner of the local coalition with diverse stakeholders including businesses; fleet managers; vehicle dealers; fuel providers; environmental advocates; federal, state and local government agencies; and private citizens.
-Funded and staffed by the TPO, the Coalition has grown into a stable and sustainable center for alternative fuels, vehicles and infrastructure excellence.
-The U.S. Department of Energy designated this group as an official "Clean Cities Coalition" in 2016.
-The North Florida Clean Fuels Coalition is a non-profit 501(c)(3) organization.
+The North Florida TPO is the host agency with diverse stakeholders including businesses; fleet managers; vehicle dealers; fuel providers; environmental advocates; federal, state and local government agencies; and private citizens.
+Partially funded and staffed by the TPO, the Coalition has grown into a stable and sustainable center for alternative fuels, vehicles and infrastructure excellence.
+The U.S. Department of Energy designated this group as an official "Clean Cities Coalition" in 2016 and redesignated it in 2022.
+The North Florida Clean Fuels Coalition is a non-profit 501(c) (3) organization.

 By championing Clean Fuels technologies, the TPO has raised its visibility and importance to the level of major transportation initiatives.
 Once considered a "feel good" initiative, these solutions are now viewed as integral to the region's transportation system, reaping economic benefits, improving quality of life and protecting the environment.
 The Coalition began directly funding alternative fuel projects via the TPO beginning with initiatives to transition public fleets from diesel to natural gas and expand public fleet access to natural gas fueling stations.
 Recognizing the need to strategically direct its funding efforts, the Coalition began a year-long master planning process, resulting in the release of the North Florida Alternative Fuels, Vehicles and Infrastructure Master Plan in 2014.
-The plan is directing the energies of a region exploding with alternative fuels activity as new alternative fuels infrastructure projects and fleet transitions have been announced.
+The plan directed the energies of a region exploding with alternative fuels activity as new alternative fuels infrastructure projects and fleet transitions have been announced.
 To date the North Florida TPO has invested over \$5 million in Coalition support and alternative fuels projects.
+With new federal guidance, programs and funding sources, the Regional Master Plan is being updated in 2023 to reflect opportunities for alternative fuels, connected vehicles, electric vehicles and automated vehicles.

-Notification and Participation: The TPO conducts an annual coalition member survey to assess alternative fuel use, alternative fuel vehicles in service and reduction in greenhouse gas emissions.
+Notification and Participation: The TPO conducts an annual coalition member survey to assess alternative fuel use, alternative fuel vehicles in service and reduced greenhouse gas emissions.
 The TPO maintains a Clean Fuels web section on its site with the direct url www.northfloridacleanfuels.com.
 The TPO hosts educational events, cleans fuels summits, EV events and participates in other clean fuels, air quality and environmental events.
 The coalition meets as needed, at least twice annually.
-Clean Fuels events are advertised via emails, e-newsletters, social media, public affairs radio and TPO/Clean Fuels website.
+Clean Fuels events are advertised via emails, enewsletters, social media, public affairs radio and TPO/Clean Fuels website.